 "When did he write this?" asked an astonished pop music producer who had wandered into the studio.
 "This is really fantastic!
 Man, this is unbelievable!
 How long has he been working on it?"
-"About an hour," answered one of Brian's friends.

 "I don't believe it.
 I just can't believe what I'm hearing," said the producer and fell into a stone glazed silence as the fire music began again.